 What is the difference between sorting, searching, and filtering

-Sorting: put all the data in a particular order and does not remove entries from the data set.
+Sorting: organizing all the data in a particular order (!) without removing entries from the data set.
 You can choose the parameter by which you want to filter, for example, by price, by date, etc.

 Filtering: according to a chosen filter, it removes all the data that does not match.
 Usually, you can filter by the several parameters at once.

 Searching: it suggests that you want to find a particular product which consists of the defined word, sentence or paragraph.

 What can you do with the WooBeWoo Product Table plugin? – All these things, and we will show you how.

 WooBeWoo Product Table plugin allows you to create categories and attributes.

 - Go to WooCommerce -> Products -> Categories to create a new Category like Business, Fantasy

 - Go to WooCommerce -> Products -> Attributes to create a new Attribute like book language